JaumeBlond/Colvin-end-2-end/README.md

 ##Why Selenium instead of Cypress

-In QA is important to identify the different types of testing can be made, and depending on which is the goal of it, so for this decision we will take in count what are we testing and who typically performs these test in particular the integration testing, and the end-2-end testing
+In QA is important to identify the different types of testing can be made, and depending on which is the goal of it, so for this decision we will take into account what are we testing and who typically performs these test in particular the integration testing, and the end-2-end testing

 ###Types of Test
-It is important to define and specify the difference between this kind of test as it changes the technologies and the strategies
+It is important to define and specify the difference between this kind of test as it changes technologies and strategies

-####end2end test
+####end-2-end test
-The goal of the end 2 end testing is to verify that all the components and elements that are used within the interaction of the user works
+The goal of the end-2-end testing is to verify that all the components and elements are within the interaction of the user works

 ####Integration test
-The goal for the integration test is to verify that the integration of something new within the component is working.
+The goal for the integration test is to verify the integration of something new within the component is working.
-Typically, in a software companies when a new development is completed the Devs add their Unit test, which verifies that the element works, but not as an all, so the scope for the integration is to check the correct "Integration" of it.
+Typically, in a software companies when a new development is completed, the Devs add their Unit test, which verifies the element works, but not as a whole, so the scope for the integration is to check the correct "Integration" of it.

-As the goal of this test was to develop a test for a flow of my choose I decide that using selenium, which is a framework focused on testers was the best choice overall.

 Selenium has a huge community, and good documentation to build a proper and sustainable framework with the desired language.
 Although the learning curve is harder that cypress, any new QA can learn by shadowing a bit from someone more senior.